vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *sarvepṣitaphalāvāpti ḥ sarvakāmaphalāśraya ḥ * /

-The Yoginīs, “rays of light of the supreme Consciousness,” says the Dī, have a particular connection \( *yoga* \) with the supreme Śiva, the master of all powers.
+The Yoginīs, “rays of light of the supreme Consciousness,” says the Dī , have a particular connection \( *yoga* \) with the supreme Śiva, the master of all powers.
 The adept who follows this teaching, helped by the Yoginīs,

 “will therefore become the supreme Śiva,” omnipotent and omniscient.